ann dillard, LMFT

 I became a mental health therapist because it is my life’s goal to instill hope in in teens and those who love them.
 There seems to be such a deficit of hope in today’s society.
 The strength and hope that I have gained through my own experiences, along with my formal education allows me to identify with other’s pain and help move them to solutions.
 I believe that everyone has what they need to live healthy, successful lives inside of them.
 My therapeutic skills help them to unlock their potential.

 First and foremost, I have raised three children who have launched to being successful adults.
 I am a Licensed Marriage and Family Therapist, in the state of Minnesota.
 I have worked in educational settings for over 20 years.
 I worked as a school based mental health therapist for four years before launching my private practice.
 I hold certificates in Trauma Focused Cognitive Behavioral Therapy, Narrative Exposure Therapy, and Distance Counseling Credential.
+I am also trained in adoption competency and am a Certified Daring Way Facilitator.
 I am a member in good standing with the following professional associations: Black Therapist Rock, American Association of Christian Counselors, and The National Black Child Development Institute.

 a little more about me